Spread the love

 The Fort Charles was built in the 17th century and is the oldest standing fort in the Caribbean.
 Visitors can explore the fort and learn about its role in Jamaica’s past.
 The Governor’s House is a historic mansion built in the 18th century and is a great example of British colonial architecture.

-See also The Legacy of Sweden's World Heritage Sites
+See also Exploring the UNESCO World Heritage Sites with YouTube

 The King’s House is the official residence of the Governor General of Jamaica and contains a number of artifacts and artwork from the 18th century.